colll78/cardano-lightning/docs/adrs/minimal-state.md

 in which the squash amounts are increasing.

 Once a cheque is included in a snapshot, it is accounted for.
-It is unsafe for a partner to accept an accounted for cheque, since it cannot be used in a settle.
+It is unsafe for a partner to accept a cheque that has been accounted for since it cannot be used in a settle.

 ##### Signing snapshots